The Corporation’s experienced team strives to responsibly manage and extend the life span of the Corporation’s infrastructure.

 The Corporation’s team includes over 150 employees who work in multiple disciplines and trades.
 If big challenges interest you, consult our CAREERS page.

 Board of Directors

-Guy Martin (Administrator) Paul T. Kefalas (Chairman) Glen P. Carlin (CEO) Denise Hébert (Administrator) Serge Martel (Vice Chairman) Dominique Bouchard (Administrator) Guy Martin (Administrator) Catherine Lavoie (Administrator) Sylvain Villiard (Administrator) Dale Ellen Williams (Administrator, effective as of December 18, 2017).
+Paul T. Kefalas (Chairman) Glen P. Carlin (CEO) Denise Hébert (Administrator) Serge Martel (Vice Chairman) Dominique Bouchard (Administrator) Guy Martin (Administrator) Catherine Lavoie (Administrator) Sylvain Villiard (Administrator) Dale Ellen Williams (Administrator, effective as of December 18, 2017).

 The multidisciplinary team includes experienced, thorough and reliable professionals who are leaders with recognized expertise.

 Glen P. Carlin, Eng., F.CAE, F.EIC

 A trained civil engineer, Sylvie Boulanger has a bachelor’s from the University of Alberta (Edmonton), a master’s in structural engineering from the University of California (Berkeley), and a doctorate in the steel construction of bridges from the École Polytechnique Fédérale de Lausanne (Switzerland).
 During her career, she has held many strategic positions in the areas of construction and research and development.
 For example, she served as Quebec Regional Manager for the Canadian Institute of Steel Construction (CISC) and then as its National Manager of Sustainability.
 She was also Vice-President, Technical Marketing, at Supermétal, a manufacturer and installer of steel for large-scale projects such as the Turcot Interchange.